 With certain exceptions, able-bodied adults between 17 and 49 years of age must register for work, accept an offer of suitable work, and take part in an employment and training program when referred to one by the local department of social services.

-Most students ages 18 through 49 who are enrolled in college or other institutions of higher education at least half time are not eligible for food stamps.
-However, students may be able to get FSP benefits if otherwise eligible if they:
+Most students ages 18 through 49 who are enrolled in college or other institutions of higher education at least half time are not eligible for SNAP.
+However, students may be able to get SNAP benefits if otherwise eligible if they:

 - get cash assistance benefits under a TCA program;